digikin/kubeadm-base-install/README.md

 ## Post install
 You will need to finish the rest on your own by issuing the `kubeadm init` or `kubeadm join` as root to finish the kubernetes setup.

+### Help
+Please further this script to finish everything for both debian and centos based machines.
+I would appreciate any help.